Scuba Gear

 low.

-A Princeton Tec Impact XL is my
+A Princeton Tec Impact XL started as my secondary/backup torch.

-secondary/backup torch.
 It uses a 1 watt Max Bright LED, and

 delivers 50 hours of a very white light from just four